clcollins/mod_fastcgi-rpm/README.md

 mod_fastcgi-rpm
 ===============

 Mod_fastcgi is an excellent way to run PHP applications with Apache and PHP-FPM.
-Unfortunately it can be somewhat hard to find in repositories for RHEL-based servers.
+Unfortunately it can be somewhat hard to find in official repositories for RHEL-based servers.
 I made this to make it easier to build inside of [Docker](http://docker.io) images.

 ##Building##